The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 5.3.
 The Exponential Distribution#

 In the previous section, we simulated a simple model of a hockey game where a goal has the same probability of being scored during any second of the game.
-Under the same model, it turns out, the times until the first goal follow an exponential distribution.
+Under the same model, it turns out, the time until the first goal follows an exponential distribution.

 To demonstrate, let’s assume again that the teams score a total of 6 goals, on average, and compute the probability of a goal during each second.